 What Is the Amount of Labneh?

 My family makes a large quantity of labneh every two weeks (about 2 gallons of milk worth).
 After the yogurt is strained, it reduces by about half of its size.
-Here is a table that helps in determining how much to make.
+Here is a table that helps determine how much to make.

 Starter Yogurt | Milk | Labneh Amount |